2024 Call for Proposals is Now Closed

 Track and Area of Focus: Abstracts may fall under two tracks: 1) Research, or 2) Program implementation, of which, submitters must select an area of focus.

-- Research: original research that establishes facts and reach new conclusions.
+- Research: original research that establishes facts and reaches new conclusions.

 - Program Implementation: projects or programs that move the field forward, disseminate and translate evidence into practice.